OVYA/ol-bash/README.md

 BSFL is implemented for bash version 4.
 Prior versions of bash will fail at interpreting its code.

-In addition, BSFL depends of some external programs.
+In addition, `ol-bash` depends of some external programs.
 Here is the list of these programs :

 * tr